front-seat/voterbowl/README.md

 1. Get postgres set up.
 If you've got docker installed, `./scripts/dockerpg.sh up`
 1. Configure your environment variables.
 (See `.env.sample` and `settings.py`)
 1. Run the app. `./scripts/runserver.sh` and visit http://localhost:8000/

+### VoteAmerica & RTV

+Details about integration with these two partners, who provide the underlying check-vote/registration machinery, to come.